 Let’s first define what I mean by skill in board games.
 It is a combination of complex but sensible game mechanics in which a good player can develop different strategies and approaches to outwit other players.

-This type of board games is slightly harder to find – the best example is chess.
-In chess there is an absolute minimum of luck involved (white gets a minor edge), but matches are usually several games long, so that every player gets both white and blacks equally and eventually only skill matters.
+This type of board game is slightly harder to find – the best examples are two classic board games, chess and go.
+In chess, there is an absolute minimum of luck involved (white gets a minor edge), but matches are usually several games long, so that every player gets both white and blacks equally and eventually only skill matters.

-I’ll give you an example.
+I’ll give you another example.
 Assuming you are a quite decent chess player.
-I’ll give you even more credit – say you are an above average player: you’re beating your friends regularly, you’ve read some books, studied some openings and closures, all the good stuff.
+I’ll give you even more credit – say you are an above-average player: you’re beating your friends regularly, you’ve read some books, studied some openings and closures, all the good stuff.

 Now I’ll put a chess master against you.
 A real expert, someone like Gari Kasparov.
 You are going to lose.
 A lot, very likely every single time with both whites and blacks.
 He just has more skill and you can’t count on getting lucky since there is no luck involved.